yookue/ant-buddy-pro/docs/field/Fullscreen/index.en-US.md

 toc: content
 ---

-## FullScreen
+## Fullscreen

-FullScreen, provides an icon with the ability to toggle document full screen mode.
+Fullscreen, provides an icon with the ability to toggle fullscreen mode.

 ### Premise